mgattozzi/mgattozzi/_pages/posts/2016-09-27-blog-about-rust.md

+---
+layout: post
-# Why you should be blogging about Rust
+title: Why you should be blogging about Rust
+---

 Let's jump right into it, I'm here to convince you to start blogging about Rust if you haven't and if you have to continue to do so, and